Police arrested the three remaining suspects wanted in connection with a violent kidnapping in Puna.

 Police also arrested Nasario, 26, and Sosa, 25, Wednesday on suspicion of kidnapping and outstanding warrants.
-The two were arrested at about 2:15 p.m. following a traffic stop on Highway 130 near Ainaloa Boulevard in Pahoa.
+The two were arrested at about 2:15 p.m. following a traffic stop on Highway 130 in Pahoa.

 At about 12:30 p.m.
 Saturday, police responded to a kidnapping at a Hee Street home in Hawaiian Beaches.
-Witnesses reported a 31-year-old woman who was staying at the residence was struck in the face with a tire iron and forced by gunpoint into a trunk of a maroon 1998 Toyota sedan with a shattered rear window, according to a news release by the Hawaii Police Department.
+Witnesses reported a 31-year-old woman at the residence was struck in the face with a tire iron and forced by gunpoint into the trunk of a maroon 1998 Toyota sedan with a shattered rear window, according to a Hawaii police news release.

 Police said the victim was found at the Hee Street home at about 5:30 p.m.
-Paramedics transported her to Hilo Medical Center where she was treated and released for non-life threatening injuries.
+Paramedics took her to Hilo Medical Center where she was treated and released.

-On Tuesday, officers located the Toyota at the Lava Tree State Park in Pahoa.
-Police said the vehicle was charred when they found it.
+On Tuesday officers located the Toyota at Lava Tree State Park in Pahoa.
+Police said the vehicle had been burned.